aeropeek/s3tester/README.md

 	-fanout - add fanout support for GET/PUT operations (remote copies in SUT) -interDelay - adds a delay between requests, measured in milliseconds.
+	-opThreshold - Threshold in ms for operations (outputs hit/miss %)

 Data generated is random to prevent extreme DRR in SUT.